i-aryan/rate-limiter/README.md

 # Rate Limiter
 API Rate Limiter library built in Java.
-Uses Redis for the central datastore.
+Uses Redis for the central datastore to make it compatible with distributed systems.

 ## Introduction
 A Rate limiter is used to regulate the number of requests your API services are receiving.
 For example, having rate limits of 100 requests per minute and 1000 requests per hour on some APIs you provide to your service customers.
 This library offers 5 different algorithmic implementations of the Rate limiter namely